alphagov/forms/ADR/ADR034-add-another-answer-data-model.md

 In this model, we add a `question_set_id` foreign key to a `PAGE`.
 This is used to identify when a question is part of a question set.

 The `next_page_id` will point to the next question in the form regardless of whether it is in a `QUESTION_SET` or not.
-Additional logic will be required in runner to determine whether a page is part of `QUESTION_SET` and so where to direct the user next when dealing with navigation.
-For instance, if the page that a user is on is the final question in a set, we will need to show the user a "check your answers" page for the set with the option to add another answer.
-If the user selects to add another answer, they will be directed to the first page in the set.
+For the last page in a set, the `next_page_id` will point to the next page after the set.
+This indicates that once a user has finished providing as many repeat answers to the question set as they need to, they will be directed to this page next.
+Runner will inevitably need more logic in addition to the existing routing logic to determine which page a user is shown next when sets are introduced.

 When the position of a `QUESTION_SET` within a form is changed, we'd have to update both the `next_page_id` of the proceeding page, and also the `next_page_id` of the final page in the set.